-3. Sections 32 to 39 of the CJA 2003 make various amendments to the CPIA and apply to investigations commenced on or after 4 April 2005.
+3. Sections 32 to 39 of the CJA 2003 made various amendments to the CPIA and apply to investigations commenced on or after 4 April 2005.
 The Guidelines, however, apply to investigations commenced both before and after that date.

-4. The CPIA provisions substantially change the common law rules that operated before the CPIA came into effect.
+4. The CPIA provisions substantially changed the common law rules that operated before the CPIA came into effect.
 The CPIA provides a system of mutual disclosure between prosecution and defence, which takes place at different stages of the prosecution process.

 5. Some common law principles still underlie the CPIA disclosure regime.
-If the CPIA does not specifically deal with a situation where disclosure is sought by the defence, common law principles may guide a court in deciding the extent of the prosecution duty to disclose unused material 1.
+If the CPIA does not specifically deal with a situation where disclosure is sought by the defence, common law principles may guide a court in deciding the extent of the prosecution duty to disclose unused material.
 If the defence argue that they are entitled to unused material in such a situation, you should contact Legal Adviser’s Office.

-6. Part 22 of the Criminal Procedure Rules (“CPR”) 2012 applies in the Magistrates’ Court and Crown Court to applications under the CPIA.
+6. Part 22 of the Criminal Procedure Rules (“CPR”) 2013 applies in the Magistrates’ Court and Crown Court to applications under the CPIA.

 7. The Protocol applies to all Crown Court and magistrates’ court cases.
 The Protocol should be applied by trial judges and should be familiar to both prosecution and defence.
 It should be read in conjunction with the CPIA and the Guidelines.